-Settlements and judgments in enforcement cases can result in financial penalties, supplemental environmental projects (SEPs), and activities required to return to compliance.
-Enforcement settlements and judgments can ensure that the responsible party conducts or pays for cleanup, drive a return to compliance, and incentivize compliance.
+Settlements and judgments in enforcement cases can result in financial penalties, supplemental environmental projects (SEPs), and activities required to return to compliance.82 Enforcement settlements and judgments can ensure that the responsible party conducts or pays for cleanup, can drive a return to compliance, and more generally can incentivize compliance.

-As stated in the cleanup site evaluations in Section VII.A, particular consideration was given to CERCLA and RCRA regulations that had relevant components which apply to the Petroleum and Coal Products Manufacturing industry.
-There have been over 400 CERCLA and RCRA enforcement cases in this industry, beginning in 1981.
-For context, there are approximately 2,167 establishments currently operating in the industry.
-The ten largest CERCLA or RCRA enforcement settlements and judgments for the Petroleum and Coal Products Manufacturing industry each have 2017 inflation-adjusted total values ranging from over \$13 million to \$72 million.
-Further discussion of the details on the Federal actions for these and additional criminal cases can be found in the background document for this section and is available in the docket for this rulemaking.
-This document lists facilities where noncompliance was identified and was addressed by means of formal Federal enforcement.
-The background document does not include facilities where noncompliance was addressed through informal enforcement or facilities where noncompliance was addressed by a state.
+As stated in the cleanup site evaluations in Section VII.A, particular consideration was given to CERCLA and RCRA regulations as relevant components of the modern regulatory framework that applies to the Chemical Manufacturing industry.
+There have been over 1800 CERCLA and RCRA civil cases in this industry, beginning in 1981.
+For context, there are approximately 13,480 establishments currently operating in the industry.
+The ten largest CERCLA or RCRA enforcement settlements and judgments for the Chemical Manufacturing industry each have 2017 inflation-adjusted total values ranging from over \$51 million to \$1.1 billion.

+Further discussion of the details on the Federal actions for these and additional criminal cases can be found in the background document, which is available in the docket for this rulemaking.
+This document identifies facilities where noncompliance was identified and was addressed by means of formal Federal enforcement.
+The background document does not include either facilities where noncompliance was addressed through informal enforcement or facilities where noncompliance was addressed by a state.
 In addition, it does not include facilities where noncompliance was not identified, either because those facilities were not inspected or because they were inspected and found in compliance.

-&lt;sup>69 Compliance actions ordered can include the removal of contaminated media, installation of new equipment, or implementation of compliant processes.
+82 Compliance actions ordered can include the removal of contaminated media, installation of new equipment, or implementation of compliant processes.

-&lt;sup>70 Enforcement, Court Settlements and Judgments in the Petroleum and Coal Products Manufacturing Industry.
+83 Enforcement, Court Settlements and Judgments in the Chemical Manufacturing Industry.

-The compliance and enforcement actions documented here and in the background document show that where noncompliance is identified, the preponderance of industry responsible parties are conducting or paying for cleanups, returning to compliance, and improving public health and the environment.
-Although enforcement actions alone do not completely supplant the need for Fund-financed response actions in the Petroleum and Coal Products Manufacturing industry (as discussed in section VIII, below), effective criminal, civil and judicial enforcement demonstrates proper functioning of this component of the modern regulatory framework.
-Enforcement thus serves as a complementary element supporting the overall conclusion that CERCLA Section108(b) financial assurance is not necessary.
+The compliance and enforcement actions documented here and in the background document show that where noncompliance is identified, many industry responsible parties are conducting or paying for cleanups, returning to compliance, and improving public health and the environment.
+In this industry, the largest CERCLA and RCRA civil and judicial Federal cases are recently concluded and represent significant operational compliance requirements and/or financial penalties.
+Several major enforcement cases highlighted in the EPA chemical sector notebooks84 evolved into decades of litigation, multiple Federal enforcement cases, risks to human health and the environment, and NPL sites.
+Enforcement actions alone do not completely supplant the need for Fund-financed response actions either at these highlighted sites or generally in the Chemical Manufacturing industry (as discussed in section VIII below).
+Active enforcement serves as an important component of the regulatory framework.